ARTS

 ASM 4MR Grade 12, Media Arts (University/College)

-This course emphasizes the refinement of media arts skills through the creation of a thematic body of work by applying traditional and emerging technologies, tools, and techniques such as multimedia, computer animation, installation art, and performance art.
-Students will develop works that express their views on contemporary issues and will create portfolios suitable for use in either career or postsecondary education applications.
-Students will critically analyse the role of media artists in shaping audience perceptions of identity, culture, and community values.
-Students will maintain a portfolio of their media artworks.
-Projects will include digital installations and a variety of off-site photo shoots.
-Students are required to have access to a digital camera for in-class work.
-Students interested in graphic arts, advertising, game design, animation, photography, film studies should take this course.
+This course focuses on media arts skills through the creation of a thematic body of work by applying emerging technologies, tools, and techniques such as multimedia, software design, computer animation, narrative devices through film.
+Students will develop works that express their views on contemporary issues.
+Students will create portfolios suitable for use in either career or post-secondary education applications.

 AVI 4MR Grade 12, Visual Arts (University/College)

-Students will produce a body of work demonstrating a personal approach.
+Students will produce work demonstrating a personal approach while refining their use of the creative process

 AWD 4MR Grade 12, Visual Arts, Graphic Arts (University/College)